 HIIT is effective in burning fat fast in a short period, as it elevates your heart rate twice as much as moderate exercise.
 And, if you are short on time, a 15 minute HIIT session can help you burn up to 150 calories if done correctly.

 Another better way to turn your body into a fat-burning machine is to stimulate muscle growth by lifting weights.
-This brings us to our next tip on to skyrocket metabolism rate.
+This brings us to our next tip to skyrocket the metabolism rate.

 2. Lift weights to build muscle mass

 As mentioned earlier, you can fix your metabolism by increasing muscle mass- the more muscle you have, the more calories you burn, even when you are at rest.